 Paid Media: Smart ways to advertise locally

-This also means adjusting your paid search spend to account for the ways people look for your services — particularly in this era of heavy mobile and voice search usage.
+When marketing for HVAC companies, this also means adjusting your paid search spend to account for the ways people look for your services — particularly in this era of heavy mobile and voice search usage.

 "We've seen increases in volume for terms like 'so-and-so near me,'" Matt notes.
 "It's important to capitalize on these searches.
 They're usually cheaper than more general HVAC terms and they often convert just as well."

 Google also has a relatively new search ad unit called Local Service Ads.
 Businesses must register with Google as a local service provider and set a budget based on the desired number of new customers.

 Their ads can then run in a special, top-of-the-page unit in relevant search results.